YoannAnselmetti/DeCoSTAR_pipeline/README.md

     └── SRR606148
 ```

-It is important that in gene trees/families and gene sequences FASTA file the gene ID is present in the format $(species_name)$separator$(gene_ID).
-By default we use the '@' as the separator character between the species name and the gene ID.
+It is important that in gene trees/families and gene sequences FASTA file the gene is present in the format: $(species_name)$separator$(gene_ID).
+By default we use '@' as separator character between the species name and the gene ID.
 The choice of the separator character used is given in the Snakemake configuration file (line: **separator: '@'**).
 Species name should not contain space and is commonly represented with the format: $genus_$species.